-Institution: KU Leuven, Vesalius Research Center
+Institution: Katholieke Universiteit Leuven, Vesalius Research Center

 Principal Investigator: Peter Carmeliet, MD, PhD

-LF Funding History: LE&RN/FDRS Postdoctoral Fellowship
+LF Funding History: FDRS Postdoctoral Fellowship

 Collaborative Opportunities: Our laboratory is interested in defining metabolic maladaptation of lymphatic endothelial cells in human pathology, with particular focus on lymphedema and lipedema.